Domain-Shift-Aware Conformal Prediction for Large Language Models: Experiments

-\textbf{Models.} We evaluate our framework using a diverse set of 16 open-source LLMs drawn from nine representative model families, following \cite{ye2024benchmarking}.
+\textbf{Models.} We evaluate our framework using a diverse set of 16 open-source LLMs drawn from 9 representative model families, following \citet{ye2024benchmarking}.
 These include the Llama-2 series, Mistral-7B, Falcon series, MPT-7B, Gemma-7B, Qwen series, Yi series, DeepSeek series, and InternLM-7B.
 This collection spans a range of parameter scales, architectures, and training paradigms, ensuring that our evaluation is not tied to a single model family.
 For the embedding model, we adopt the \texttt{all-MiniLM-L6-v2} SentenceTransformer, which maps input questions into a 384-dimensional semantic space.
 To estimate density ratios, we train an XGBoost classifier on the embedded data, distinguishing calibration from test prompts.
-The resulting estimated weights are then used to construct the empirical distribution of scores and compute the conformal threshold.
+An ablation study on the choices of embedding model and classifier is provided in Appendix~B.

-\textbf{Score function.} For each LLM, we extract logits over the six answer choices ${A,\dots,F}$ using the same prompting strategy following \cite{ye2024benchmarking}.
+\textbf{Score function.} For each LLM, we extract logits over the six answer choices ${A,\dots,F}$ using the same prompting strategy following \citet{ye2024benchmarking}.
 The logits are transformed into probabilities via the softmax function.
 We adopt the Least Ambiguous Classifier (LAC) nonconformity score, defined as $\mathcal S(X,Y) = 1 - f(X)_Y$, where $f(X)_Y$ denotes the softmax probability assigned to the label $Y$.
 Intuitively, this score reflects the model’s uncertainty about the answer: smaller values indicate higher confidence.
-In Appendix, we also evaluate with the Adaptive Prediction Sets (APS) score given by $\mathcal S(X, Y) = \sum_{Y’ \in \mathcal Y} f(X)_{Y’} \, \ind\!\big(f(X)_{Y’} > f(X)_Y\big)$, which ranks the label $Y$ against competing alternatives and accumulates probability mass over more likely labels.
+In Appendix~B, we also evaluate with the Adaptive Prediction Sets (APS) score given by $\mathcal S(X, Y) = \sum_{Y’ \in \mathcal Y} f(X)_{Y’} \, \ind\!\big(f(X)_{Y’} > f(X)_Y\big)$, which ranks the label $Y$ against competing alternatives and accumulates probability mass over more likely labels.

 \textbf{Empirical coverage.} Figure~\ref{fig:coverage_lac} compares the empirical coverage of standard CP (we denote it as CP in the figure) and our DS-CP across all evaluated models.
 For standard CP, we observe that coverage often falls short of the target $90\%$ level.
 In fact, for every model there exist subject pairs where the empirical coverage drops well below $90\%$, and for several models, the median coverage itself lies below $90\%$.
 This implies that in more than half of the subject pairs, standard CP under-covers, highlighting its inability to maintain valid guarantees under domain shift.
 By contrast, DS-CP consistently improves coverage: across all models, its median coverage is higher than that of standard CP, and the lower tail of the distribution (below $90\%$) is substantially reduced.
 These results demonstrate that DS-CP is not only more robust to domain shift but also provides more reliable coverage in practice, mitigating the systematic under-coverage that plagues standard CP.